adrian-web/laracasts-forum/README.md

 ## About a project

-Simple forum thread app, complete with MySQL database, PHP API and HTML form to add and edit entities.
+Forum with Laravel and TDD.

 Data structure
 1. Thread entity with at least title, text and creation date fields.